 Don't be surprised if your baby doesn't want the solid food at first - this is perfectly normal.
 Wait until the next mealtime and try again.
+The amount of food your baby will eat will depend on their appetite.
+Let your baby guide you and never force your baby to eat.

+There will be days when they eat more, some when they eat less, and then days when they reject everything.
 The main aim at this stage is to get your baby used to experiencing different tastes and textures.
 If you are using a spoon, wait for your baby to open their mouth before you offer food.
 Start off by offering just a few teaspoons of food once a day.
 Your baby may like to hold a spoon too as they often copy their parents and other children.
 Continue to give your baby the usual amount of breastmilk or infant formula, as most of the nourishment he/she needs will still be coming from it during this early stage of weaning.